madpilot78/FreeBoxPHP/README.md

 var_dump($ret);
 ```

-And a disable redirect can be modified (for example enabled) like this:
+And a disabled redirect can be modified (for example enabled) like this:

 ```php
 $ret = $box->fwRedir('update', 1, ['enabled' => true]));